Horticulture - HORT

 HORT 5910 HORTICULTURE PRACTICUM (4) LEC.
 1. LAB.
 6. Practical application of a broad range of horticultural subject-matter knowledge and skills.
 May count either HORT 5910 or HORT 6910.
 Spring.
 Course may be repeated for a maximum of 8 credit hours.

 HORT 6120 SMALL FRUIT AND PECAN CULTURE (4) LEC.
 2. LAB.
 4. Principles and practices involved in the production and marketing of small fruits and pecans.
-Departmental approval.
-May count either HORT 5120 or HORT 6120.
+Credit will only be given for one of the following courses: HORT 5120 or HORT 6120.
 Spring.

 HORT 6130 SUSTAINABLE VEGETABLE CROP PRODUCTION (3) LEC.
 2. LAB.
-2. Pr.
-HORT 3000.
-Advanced course in best management practices and quality of vegetable crops.
-Departmental approval.
+2. Advanced course in best management practices and quality of vegetable crops.
+Credit will only be given for one of the following courses: HORT 5130 or HORT 6130.
 Spring.

 HORT 6150 RETAIL GARDEN CENTER MANAGEMENT (3) LEC.
 2. LAB.
-3. Pr.
-HORT 3210 or HORT 3220.
-Departmental approval.
-Topics included: financing, location, design, stocking, selling, personnel management, advertising, and maintaining plants.
+3. Topics included: financing, location, design, stocking, selling, personnel management, advertising, and maintaining plants.
 Graduate students will evaluate garden centers and provide feedback for improvement.
 Summer.

 HORT 6230 NURSERY MANAGEMENT (4) LEC.
-3. LAB.
-4. Pr.
-HORT 2240 and HORT 3000.
-Factors affecting plant production.
+2. LAB.
+4. Factors affecting plant production.
 Environmental issues related to facilities design and pesticide and nutrient management.
 Departmental approval.
 Spring.

 HORT 6240 PUBLIC GARDEN MANAGEMENT (3) LEC.
 1. LAB.
-2. Understanding personnel structure and responsibilities; plant care and management; and the educational, entertainment, and conservation missions of public gardens.
+4. Understanding personnel structure and responsibilities; plant care and management; and the educational, entertainment, and conservation missions of public gardens.
+Spring.

 HORT 6330 INTEGRATED PEST MANAGEMENT (3) LEC.
 3. Aspects of pest management as a broad-based approach that integrates practices for economic control of pests.
 May count either ENTM/HORT/PLPA 5330/5333/6330/6336.